HMRC - Making Tax Digital (MTD)

 Remember – if you’re using Standard VAT Accounting your VAT liability will be based on your order or purchase invoice date.
 Make sure that you have selected an invoice date for all your orders or purchases.
 This also applies to payment plan instalments.

 If you’re using Cash VAT Accounting your VAT liability will be based on your order or purchase payment date.
 You will need to ensure that you process a payment for the order or purchase - just marking it as ‘paid’ will not enable it to be shown on your VAT return.
 This also applies to payment plan instalments.

 Make sure that every sale and every purchase has the correct VAT code selected.

 Easify will support both the Accrual and the Cash Accounting Schemes.

 If you’re under the Cash VAT Accounting Scheme (i.e. you pay the VAT when the order or purchase is paid) you will need to make sure you use the Billing section of orders and purchases and process payments for all your sales and purchases so Easify knows to include these on your VAT return.

-It’s good business practice to reconcile your accounts before filing your VAT return so Easify will be introducing a Reconciliation feature which will allow you to check your bank statement against Easify to make sure you haven’t missed any income or expenses.
-Here you will also be able to add any interest you have received on your savings and any interest and bank charges you have incurred.
+Although it’s not mandatory, it is good business practice to reconcile your accounts before filing your VAT return so Easify has introduced a Reconciliation feature.
+This allows you to check your bank statement against any payments in Easify to make sure you haven’t missed any income or expenses.
+You can also add any interest you have received on your savings and any interest and bank charges you have incurred.